Jackie Aina

-Jacquelyn Lonje Olayiwola Oyeshola Bolayemi Aina (born August 4, 1987), better known as Jackie Aina, is an American beauty YouTuber.
+Jacquelyn Lonje Olayiwola Oyeshola Bolayemi Aina (born August 4, 1987) is an American beauty YouTuber.
 She was born to an African-American mother and a Nigerian father of Yoruba descent.
-She is a social influencer who advocates for visibility of people of color in the cosmetic industry.
+She is a YouTuber and social influencer known for advocating for the visibility of people of color in the cosmetic industry.
 She has partnered with Anastasia Beverly Hills, e.l.f.
 Cosmetics, Too Faced, Sephora and Sigma Beauty.

 Early career

 After two years of college, Aina joined the United States Army Reserve.
-Aina launched her Youtube channel one year after joining the military.
+Aina launched her YouTube channel one year after joining the military.
 Her YouTube videos were a way of expressing herself and coping with her unhappy marriage at the time.
-She was later divorced.
-While she was stationed in Hawaii, she found that she had a knack as a makeup artist and was hired by MAC Cosmetics.
-According to Entrepreneur, Aina "kept getting told at makeup counters that the trends she wanted to try wouldn't work for her complexion", and so she started creating videos "about the products and looks she loved that could work for anyone".
+She later divorced.
+While she was stationed in Hawaii, she was hired by MAC Cosmetics.
+According to Entrepreneur, Aina was repeatedly told at makeup counters in cosmetic stores that "the trends she wanted to try wouldn't work for her complexion."
+Subsequently, she started creating videos "about the products and looks she loved that could work for anyone."

 Advocacy

-Aina argues that people of color are poorly represented and often ignored in the beauty industry, and has criticized makeup shade ranges for not being inclusive.
-She has continuously pointed out the lack of darker shade ranges for foundations within lines.
-She told Bustle in 2018, "We all come from so many different backgrounds and we also come in different shades and varieties, and what may be something that I'd be willing to overlook may not be the case for someone else."
-In addition to foundation shades, Aina said that eye shadow, blush and lipstick colors aren't universal for skin tones.
+Aina argues that people of color are poorly represented and often ignored in the beauty industry, and has criticized makeup shade ranges for not being inclusive of darker skin tones.
+She has pointed out the lack of darker shade ranges for foundations within lines.
+She told Bustle in 2018: "We all come from so many different backgrounds, and we also come in different shades and varieties, and what may be something that I'd be willing to overlook may not be the case for someone else."
+In addition to foundation shades, Aina has said that eye shadow, blush, and lipstick colors aren't universal for skin tones.

-While Aina's criticism of cosmetics companies has compromised relations that she had with several of them, she asserts that her intention is never to disparage them.
+While Aina's criticism of cosmetics companies has compromised her relationship with several brands, she asserts that her intention is never to disparage the companies.

-Aina disapproved of people who claim that they "don't see color", saying that they ignore racial issues and discourage her from discussing them.
-In a YouTube video demonstration, she did an ordinary makeup tutorial in black-and-white, and subsequently revealed that she had put on makeup of the wrong color.
+Aina has disapproved of people who claim that they "don't see color," saying that they ignore racial issues and discourage her from discussing them.
+In a YouTube video demonstration, she did an ordinary makeup tutorial in black and white, and subsequently revealed that she had put on makeup of the wrong color.

 After IT Cosmetics co-founder and CEO Jamie Kern Lima criticized the beauty industry for non-inclusive and unrealistic depictions of women in advertising, Aina, who had previously criticized IT Cosmetics, confronted her and the rest of the industry about excluding people of color and accepting critiques from a white woman.